 Many online service providers do not restrict themselves to a passive role as regards their secondary transmissions.
 They assert a copyright interest in the works posted on their services, claiming that by virtue of providing the means of transmission they have created value-added compilations, with the non-exclusive right to publish, alter and use the material (see Appendix, excerpt from America Online Terms of Service; excerpt from CompuServe Terms of Service; What is a Compilation Copyright?; CompuServe Copyright).
-Not only do the online service providers pay no compensation for these rights, they compel paying subscribers to forfeit full control of their own property. online service providers cannot simultaneously claim ownership and insulate themselves from liability.
+Not only do the online service providers pay no compensation for these rights, they compel paying subscribers to forfeit full control of their current of their current pay no compensation for these rights, they compet paying observation of their own property.

+online service providers cannot simultaneously claim ownership and insulate themselves from liability.
 To the extent that they claim copyright in the works of creators and copyright holders that are posted or circulated on their networks, they forfeit common carrier status and the corresponding insulation from liability.
 The proposed act is flawed in that it would not prevent online service providers from asserting property rights in the works of others, but would insulate them from liability if they did not themselves post the work.
-Such a wholesale endorsement of unilateral copyright acquisition is wholly contrary to the protection of creators' rights which is fundamental to the copyright law; further statutory insulation from liability for transmitters who assert a property interest in the work transmitted is neither necessary nor desirable.
+Such a wholesale endorsement of unilateral convricht acquisition is wholly contrary to the protection of creators' unilateral copyright acquisition is wholly contrary to the protection of creators' rights which is fundamental to the copyright law; further statutory insulation from liability for transmitters who assert a property interest in the work transmitted is neither necessary nor desirable.

 ACCOUNTABILITY FOR UNACTIONABLE INFRINGEMENTS ENABLED BY THE DISTRIBUTION OF COPYRIGHTED WORKS online networks offer great opportunities for the distribution of works.
+But with online networks offer great opportunities for the distribution of works.
 But with this opportunity comes a corresponding peril to the works' protection and integrity.
 The new electronic environment by its very nature makes infringement easy.
 Technology has vastly increased the means whereby copyrights may be infringed, whether by alteration or dissemination, and the infringement rapidly distributed, without an equivalent increase in means to guard against or detect such infringements.
 Not only electronically created work is at risk.
 Work done in traditional media may be easily taken and placed on an electronic network unbeknownst to the creator.
 The proposed limitation on liability for online service providers, while insulating the means of infringement from liability, offers no compensating means to protect the individual creator.